The love

 A massive room with tables everywhere and waiters delivering huge plates of amazing looking and smelling food to Italian families.
 Everyone is eating and drinking and laughing and gesticulating enthusiastically.

-Not a tourist in sight.
-This is where the real action happens.
-And from the street you would never know it was all up there.
+the street you would never know it was all up there.

 I am entranced, I lean against the wall and take it all in, every table has at least three generations talking and shouting over the top of each other.
 Babies to great grandparents, Sunday dinner Italian style.